Tomaras of Delhi: Decline

 The bardic legends state that the last Tomar Rajput king, Anangpal Tomar (also known as Anangapala), handed over the throne of Delhi to his son-in-law Prithviraj Chauhan (Prithviraja III of the Chahamana dynasty of Shakambhari; r. c.
 1179-1192 CE).
 However, this claim is not correct: the historical evidence shows that Prithviraj inherited Delhi from his father Someshvara.
 According to the Bijolia inscription of Someshvara, his brother Vigraharaja IV had captured Dhillika (Delhi) and Ashika (Hansi).
 He probably defeated the Tomara ruler Anangapala III.

-List of rulers

-Various historical texts provide different lists of the Tomara kings: